Celtic Week Staff - July 16-22, 2017

 Kimberley Fraser was born on Cape Breton Island and nurtured within its rich musical heritage.
 She first impressed audiences at the age of three with her step-dancing talents, and soon thereafter took up both the fiddle and the piano.
 She has performed around the world, from touring Sweden with Cherish the Ladies, to performing at the Celtic Connections festival in Scotland and entertaining NATO troops in Afghanistan.
 Kimberley holds an honours degree in Celtic Studies and a minor in Jazz from St. Francis Xavier University in Nova Scotia, and is also a graduate of the Berklee College of Music.
 An advocate for the importance of traditional music education, she has been a long-time instructor at Cape Breton’s Gaelic College and Ceilidh Trail Music School as well as teaching at the Valley of the Moon Fiddle Camp, the American Festival of Fiddle Tunes, and the North Atlantic Fiddle Convention in Aberdeen, Scotland.
 Following the success of her award-winning recording, Falling on New Ground, Kimberley is currently working on her third album.

 Born in London, in his youth John was blessed to play with some great names of an older generation of players, such as Lucy Farr, Brian Rooney and Bobby Casey, to name but a few.
 After winning his first three All-Ireland button accordion competitions, he recorded his first LP, The Pride of Wexford, at the age of fourteen and an EP with Christine Considine, produced by the legendary Finbarr Dwyer.
 He made several appearances on RTE and British television before moving to the US in 1980 where he teamed up with Eileen Ivers, culminating in the recording, Fresh Takes with Mark Simos on guitar.
-In 1990, he released a solo CD, From The Heart, and in 1996, he signed with Narada Records and wrote, recorded and produce seven CDs bringing him into the Top Ten on the Billboard World Music charts with sales in excess of one million.
-Since coming to the US, John has helped no less than four students claim the All-Ireland button accordion championship.
+In 1990, he released a solo CD, From The Heart, and in 1996, he signed with Narada Records and wrote, recorded and produced seven CDs, bringing him into the Top Ten on the Billboard World Music charts with sales in excess of one million.
+Since coming to the US, John has helped no less than four students claim the All-Ireland button accordion Championship.
 Two of those students became professional players, Buddy Connolly (Eileen Ivers & Immigrant Soul) and John McGroary (Blackthorn).
 Teaching has always been a passion for John and not just limited to button accordion: he also taught the great Karen Tweed, five-time All-Ireland piano accordion player from England.
 John has also appeared on the Conan O’Brien Show and in two films, Ride with the Devil, directed by Ang Lee and Gods & Generals, directed by Ron Maxwell.
-He recently formed a new band featuring lifelong friend Brian Conway, with Máirtín de Cógáin and Don Penzien called Gailfean and will be touring the US this year.
+He recently formed a new band called Gailfean, featuring lifelong friend Brian Conway, with Máirtín de Cógáin and Don Penzien.

 At age seven, Cillian Vallely began learning the whistle and pipes from his parents, Brian and Eithne at the Armagh Pipers Club, a group that has fostered the revival of traditional music in the north of Ireland for over four decades.
 Since leaving college, he has played professionally and toured all over North America, Europe, Japan, Hong Kong and Australia.
 He has recorded on over fifty albums including guest spots with Bruce Springsteen, Natalie Merchant, Alan Simon’s Excalibur project with Fairport Convention and the Moody Blues, GAIA with the Prague Philharmonic and with Karan Casey.
 He has also performed and toured with Riverdance, Tim O’Brien & Mary Chapin Carpenter in The Crossing, Whirligig, and the Celtic Jazz Collective.
 He has recently recorded on two movie soundtracks, Irish Jam, and Chatham, and played pipes on the BBC’s Flight of the Earls soundtrack.
 Since 1999, he has been a member of the band, Lúnasa, one of the world’s premier Irish bands, with whom he has recorded seven albums and played at many major festivals and venues including WOMAD, the Edmonton Folk Festival and The Hollywood Bowl.

 Alan Murray hails from Glasgow in Scotland, where he was introduced to the tinwhistle at an early age.
 He eventually turned to the guitar as his primary instrument, and later expanded his arsenal to include the bouzouki.
-Alan studied instrument-building and repair in Glasgow for two years, after which he moved to the US to further pursue his musical career.
-He was soon playing and recording with some of the best musicians on the New York Irish scene and was featured on 2012’s INDIE-nominated Manhattan Island Sessions recording.
-He has taught at the Catskills Irish Arts Week and Fairbanks Summer Arts Festival and appeared at such well-known events as Denmark’s Tonder Festival, Milwaukee Irish Fest and Celtic Connections.
+After studying instrument-building and repair in Glasgow, he moved to the US to further pursue his musical career.
+He was soon playing and recording with some of the best musicians on the New York Irish scene and was featured on 2012’s IMA-nominated Manhattan Island Sessions recording.
+He has taught at the Catskills Irish Arts Week and Fairbanks Summer Arts Festival and appeared at such well-known events as Denmark’s Tønder Festival, Milwaukee Irish Fest and Celtic Connections.
 He has shared the stage with such artists as Karan Casey, Niall and Cillian Vallely, Eileen Ivers and Scotland’s Battlefield Band, and has toured extensively across Ireland, Britain, Europe, Australia and the United States.

 Billy Jackson was a founding member of the influential folk group Ossian in 1976, a band whose outstanding recordings remain a benchmark for Scottish music.
 Ossian was inducted into the Scottish Traditional Music Hall of Fame in September 2015.
 Acclaimed for his musicality on the Celtic harp, he is also a renowned composer whose work is inspired by the history and landscape of Scotland.
 In 1999, his song, “Land of Light” was selected as the winner of The Glasgow Herald’s year-long Song For Scotland competition, coinciding with the restoration of the Scottish Parliament, to select a “new anthem for a new era in Scotland.”
 As a solo performer, he has toured extensively throughout Europe and North America, and has taught harp at many international festivals.
 Billy is also a trained music therapist, and in 2004, he received our Master Music Maker Award for lifetime achievement.
 As part of his work combining traditional and classical music, Billy has performed with, and composed for, a variety of orchestras including The Scottish Chamber Orchestra, Asheville Symphony and Cape Cod Symphony.
 Billy headed the music therapy program at Mission Hospital in Asheville for 10 years, and he now works part-time in music therapy in Sligo, Ireland.